odinthenerd/accelerated-entry-into-cpp14/Itinerary.md

  - ODR (one deffinition rule)
  - optimizer

-Übung:
+Homework:
  - my first type

  # Part 3
  - new / delete (do not use)
+ - stack / heap
  - constructor / distructor
- - stack / heap
  - handle data
  - string
  - template function